lucabiasotto/ReP_AL-3D-Lawn-Mower/README.md

 #### Libraries
 All the libraries used for the Arduino Code can be found in Libraries folder.
-Note: i improved the "DFRobot_QMC5883-master" library, i replace it with "DFRobot_QMC5883-otto".

 #### Ottomower_ARDUINO_MEGA
 This folder contains the mower software